Executive summary:

 Employers that sponsor certain retirement plans have the option to allow distributions and loans from their plans for employees impacted by a disaster.

-• Hardship distributions.
-Employers may draft their retirement plans to allow hardship distributions to employees facing certain financial needs.
+- Hardship distribution.
+Even if an employer does not include QDRDs as a distribution option under the terms of the plan, the plan may include a hardship distribution provision allowing employees to withdraw funds when faced with certain financial needs.
 The rules allow a hardship distribution for expenses and losses incurred by an employee due to a federally declared disaster if the employee’s residence or place of employment is located in the designated disaster area.
-Although hardship distributions for disaster relief are subject to income taxes, Congress occasionally waives the additional 10 percent early distribution penalty on distributions received prior to age 59 ½.
+Although hardship distributions for disaster relief are subject to income taxes, the 10% early distribution penalty is waived on the first $22,000 withdrawn if the QDRD requirements noted above have been satisfied.
+Additionally, taxation can be spread over three years.

 Employee assistance